Essex Regiment: Major Percival

 From 1920, Major Arthur Ernest Percival (later a Lieutenant-General) served first as a company commander, then as the battalion's intelligence officer.
 During the First World War, Percival became renowned for his "power of command and knowledge of tactics".

 As such, he and his fellow Essex regimental colleagues were trained in counter-insurgency tactics.
 Combining both intelligence and rapid response teams in mobile squads, Percival and his Essex veterans staged numerous operations to demoralise and defeat the IRA.
 Consequently, he and his fellow Essex men were regarded by Irish loyalists as an efficient force.
 This opinion of their effectiveness appears to have been seconded by the Republicans, who came to regard Percival and the Essex men as one of its primary foes.
-As the IRA guerrilla war intensified and IRA assassinations were met with reprisals, a large bounty was placed on Percival's and the Essex men's death.
+As the IRA guerrilla war intensified, a large bounty was placed on Percival's and the Essex men's death.
 The IRA eventually increased its bounty on Percival to £1,000, a significant sum of money for the period.
 Although other Essex officers were assassinated by the IRA, all attempts to assassinate Percival failed.
 In July 1920, the Essex Regiment captured Tom Hales, commander of the IRA's 3rd Cork Brigade, and Patrick Harte, quartermaster of the West Cork Brigade.
 Both men were severely beaten during interrogation - Harte suffered brain damage and died insane at Broadmoor Hospital in 1925.